Matt Gutierrez: New England Patriots

-After going undrafted in the 2007 NFL Draft, Gutierrez was signed by the New England Patriots on May 8 as an undrafted free agent.
+After going undrafted in the 2007 NFL draft, Gutierrez was signed by the New England Patriots on May 8 as an undrafted free agent.
 Gutierrez played in his first career regular season game on September 9 against the New York Jets and completed his first regular-season pass for a 15-yard gain against the Miami Dolphins on December 23.
 He appeared in five games with the team as a rookie while being inactive for 11 others.

 During the 2008 preseason, Gutierrez completed 29 out of 45 passes for 362 passing yards and two touchdowns with two interceptions.
 On August 30, Gutierrez was part of the final cuts as the Patriots cut down to the mandatory 53-man roster.
 He was re-signed to the team's practice squad on September 10, then promoted to the active roster on September 13 after a season-ending injury to starter Tom Brady.
 He was inactive for the remaining 14 games of the season.

-New England Patriots waived Gutierrez on August 3, 2009 after signing quarterback Andrew Walter.
+The Patriots waived Gutierrez on August 3, 2009 after signing quarterback Andrew Walter.

 Kansas City Chiefs

 Gutierrez was claimed off waivers by the Kansas City Chiefs on August 5, 2009.
-Kansas City Chiefs waived Gutierrez on June 14, 2010.
+The Chiefs waived Gutierrez on June 14, 2010.

-Chicago Bears
+Chicago Bears (first stint)

 Gutierrez signed with the Chicago Bears on August 18, 2010.
 He was released on August 30, 2010.
 The Bears re-signed Gutierrez in January 2011 to a reserve/future contract.